 Paul Hession was born in Leeds in 1956.
 He took up drumming at the age of 15 and since then has played and broadcast in many European & Scandinavian countries as well as Argentina, Mexico, Cuba, USA & Canada.
 He has played with many of the major figures on the free music scene, such as: Peter Brötzmann, Derek Bailey, Evan Parker, Lol Coxhill, Sunny Murray, Marshall Allen, Frode Gjerstad, Peter Kowald, Joe McPhee, Borah Bergman, Otomo Yoshihide & his old friends Alan Wilkinson, Simon Fell, Hans Peter Hiby and Mick Beck.
 Collaborators from a different scene are Squarepusher and dj/producer Paul Woolford.
 He is known to relish the interaction of collective music-making, but also responds to the challenge of solo performance.
+In 2018 Hession was awarded a doctorate from the University of Leeds for research into augmenting percussion with analogue and digital electronics...selected recordings from this project are being planned for release.

 Paul Hession was born in Leeds in 1956.
 His parents bought him a guitar when he was seven and also encouraged his musical progress by enrolling him in the church choir.
 He credits his choir leader William Isles-Pulford, who was a great improviser on the church organ - as an inspirational figure who further stimulated his love of music.
 Once a year the choir was augmented by a small orchestra to perform Fauré’s Requiem and this was great experience for a young musician.
 His first paid gigs were also with the choir – weddings took place on Saturdays and the choirboys were paid to sing at each ceremony.
 The busiest Saturday he can recall involved singing at six consecutive weddings.
 He started playing drums by chance when he was fourteen or fifteen, being mainly self-taught, and started off through the usual route of rock groups, cabaret, and working men's clubs.
 He saw Elvin Jones play at Ronnie Scott’s Club when he was nineteen ‘which gave him food for thought’ for many years.
 After several years playing jazz in his early twenties and eventually having been drawn towards free improvisation, Hession formed Art, Bart & Fargo with Alan Wilkinson (alto and soprano saxophones) and Pete Malham (tenor saxophone, congas) in 1980.
 This eventually became a duo with Wilkinson and the two of them played at the WIM festival in Antwerp and Eindhoven in 1983 and recorded a session for BBC Radio 3 at the Maida Vale studios in London.
 Hession lived in London in 1983/84 where he played with many improvisors including Paul Rutherford, Maggie Nicols, Phil Wachsmann, Hugh Metcalfe, Alan Tomlinson, Harry Sjöstrom, Teppo Hauta Aho, Paul Rogers, Bob Cobbing, Marcio Mattos, Elton Dean and Lol Coxhill and was invited to form a trio with Chris Green and Roberto Bellatalla.
 This group worked regularly for several years and recorded a vinyl LP Plain Speaking.
 Other London based trios were 3PVD with Parny Wallace and Phil Durrant and a group with Japanese pianist Akemi Kuniyoshi and Wilkinson.
 In late '84 Paul returned to Leeds where he continued playing and running music workshops.
 In the late 1980s and early 1990s he did much of the organising for the Termite Club, formed originally by Wilkinson and guitarist Paul Buckton to promote free improvised music in Leeds.
 In 1985 he played a short duo tour in the UK with trombonist Paul Rutherford, which led to him being invited to join the second incarnation of The Siger Band (along with George Haslam, Pete McPhail, Tony Moore and Paul).
 The following year the band undertook a tour of Mexico (playing in Mexico City, Guanajuato, Queretaro, San Miguel, Ensanada and Tijuana) under the auspices of The British Council, which was followed by a ten day residency in the Hotel Nacional ballroom in Havana, Cuba.
 Earlier that same year, when Hession was thirty, he had the opportunity to make a solo recording in an amazing acoustic environment – a wooden floored warehouse full of pianos.
 Playing percussion in such a situation was incredibly stimulating as each stroke triggered responses from the piano strings.
 This became the bulk of the recording Giant Soft Drum Set, which was released in 1999 to coincide with a UK solo tour with funding from Jazz Services.
 His first solo concerts took place in 1983 in Leeds and London – the latter was recorded by The National Sound Archive for the British Library.
 He has continued to play solo from time to time and values the discipline and self-determination that is required from this activity.
 In recent years he has started working with an electroacoustic dimension to his solo work – using both analogue and digital electronics to augment and shape the sounds from his percussion set-up.
 In 1986 Hession and Hans-Peter Hiby undertook a concert tour that took them to Switzerland, Holland, Belgium and Germany.
 Two years later they convened in a studio in Dusseldorf to record the vinyl LP The Real Case, which features a cover designed by Peter Brötzmann.
 Between 1985 and 1987 Paul Hession ran the Improvised Music Workshop (for the Workers' Educational Association) in Leeds, he taught drumming in schools from 1989 to 1991, played music with silent films and worked with dancers Tamsin Spain and Derek Williams at the Northern Ballet Theatre.
 In 1997 he founded Improvised Music Leeds (IML) to run workshops and occasionally invite guest musicians to give the players experience performing and being guided by musicians with different approaches.
 One of his most high profile groups: Hession/Wilkinson/Fell was formed in 1989 and this trio has continued to be a force since its inception.
 The trio has often added an additional player, such as, Derek Bailey, Stefan Jaworzyn, Bob Cobbing or Joe Morris.